Meet1995/biomedical-ner-relationship-classification/README.md

         - `relation_extractor`: This directory contains notebooks used for training the relation extraction models.
             - `rel-baseline.ipynb`: This notebook contains code for training the baseline relation extraction model.
             - `rel-flair.ipynb`: This notebook contains code for training the Flair-based relation extraction model.
-- `README.md`: This file, containing the project overview and file structure.

 ## Usage

 Clone this repository and run the Jupyter notebooks in the order specified by their directory names.
-Note that some notebooks may require additional dependencies, which can be installed using the provided `requirements.txt` file.
+Note that some notebooks may require additional dependencies.